ilovepku/sean-lee-portfolio/src/pages/projects/pwa-quanto.md

 Restore to the default set of activity and detail names that PWA Quanto originally came with.

-Note: All your customary category changes wil be undone.
+Note: All your customary category changes will be undone.

 ## Notification

 ![Notification](../../images/projects/quanto/quanto-notification.png "Notification")

-After enabling notification in the Settings View on an Android Device, you will get a persistent notification that shows you your current activity's category, start time, and elasped time.
+After enabling notification in the Settings View on an Android Device, you will get a persistent notification that shows you your current activity category, start time, and elapsed time.
 You can also start a new activity or pause/resume the current activity by interacting with the notification actions.
-With the neccessary permisson, you can even do this from your lock screen without unlocking your device, making time tracking even easier.
+With the necessary permission, you can even do this from your lock screen without unlocking your device, making time tracking even easier.

 ## Limitations